steven-kamanga/generate_secret_keys/README.md

 ## Note

-The Random Key Generator is a simple and fun project that showcases the usage of cryptographic concepts to enhance key security.
+The Random Key Generator is a simple project that showcases the usage of cryptographic concepts to enhance key security.
 It's important to keep security practices in mind when using keys for sensitive applications.
 ```